These Philly Cheesesteak Sandwiches are filled with thin slices of steak, caramelized peppers and onions and copious amounts of melted cheese!

 Next, stir them around every so often and let them soften.

-Next, scatter the slices of skirt steak onto the hot griddle and let it cook for a few.
+Next, scatter the shaved steak onto the hot griddle and let it cook for a few.

 Next, throw the peppers and onions back into the mix and give it a good toss.

 Enjoy!
-And if you give these Philly Cheesesteak Sandwiches a try, let me know!
+And if you give this Philly Cheesesteak Sandwiches recipe a try, let me know!
 Snap a photo and tag me on twitter or instagram!

 Philly Cheesesteak Sandwiches